MeinChef/UDL-Loss-Fitting/README.md

 ## Embedding in Euclidian Space (MSE)

-Since we didn't have enough options (or enough working ones, see [Problems](#problems)), [this article](https://medium.com/@john_96423/the-wraparound-problem-predicting-angles-in-machine-learning-44786aa51b91) recommends to transform the angle with sine and cosine and apply the usual Mean Square Error problem on it.
+[This StackExchange post](https://math.stackexchange.com/questions/180874/convert-angle-radians-to-a-heading-vector) talks about transforming an angle with sine and cosine to a headings vector on the unit circle.
+On these two values the Mean Square Error can be applied to it.
+The same approach is also mentioned in [this article](https://medium.com/@john_96423/the-wraparound-problem-predicting-angles-in-machine-learning-44786aa51b91)

 Since this requires now two predictions (one cosine and one sine), the model has to be adjusted to predict two values.
 This is done by the ["circular" model](./src/model.py#L30).

 Noteable is that for the loss the two predictions get their own loss calculation respectively, which then get added.